Convergence of gradient descent for deep neural networks: A convergence criterion for gradient descent

 Let $p$ be a positive integer.
 Let $f: \rr^p\to [0,\infty)$ be a nonnegative $C^2$ function.
 Take any $x_0\in \rr^p$ and $r>0$.
 Let $B(x_0,r)$ denote the closed Euclidean ball of radius $r$ centered at $x_0$.
 Define

 where $|\nabla f(x)|$ is the Euclidean norm of $\nabla f(x)$.
 If $f(x)=0$ for all $x\in B(x_0,r)$, then we let $\alpha(x_0,r):=\infty$.
 Our main assumption is that for some $r>0$,

+The quantity $\alpha(x_0,r)$ in~\eqref{mainassump} is a \emph{local PL constant}: on the ball $B(x_0,r)$, the inequality $|\nabla f(x)|^2 \ge \alpha(x_0,r) f(x)$ is exactly a local version of the Polyak--{\L}ojasiewicz (PL) or \emph{gradient-dominance} condition (compare, e.g.,~\cite{lojasiewicz63, polyak63, kariminutini16}).
+In particular, it implies a Kurdyka--{\L}ojasiewicz inequality on the same ball with exponent $\frac{1}{2}$, but it is \emph{stronger} than a generic KL inequality because it controls the objective value linearly.

-Under the above assumption, we have two results.
+Under the assumption \eqref{mainassump}, we have two results.
 The first result, stated below, shows that the gradient flow started at $x_0$ converges exponentially fast to a global minimum of $f$ in $B(x_0,r)$ where $f$ is zero.
-The existence of a global minimum in $B(x_0,r)$ is a part of the conclusion, and not an assumption. \begin{thm} Let $f$, $x_0$, and $\alpha$ be as above.
+The existence of a global minimum in $B(x_0,r)$ is a part of the conclusion, and not an assumption.
+Since $f$ is assumed to be nonnegative, any point $x^*$ with $f(x^*)=0$ achieves the minimum value of $f$ and is therefore a (possibly non-unique) \emph{global minimizer} of $f$; our theorems guarantee that such a point lies within the ball and is reached from $x_0$.
+The proof is in \textsection\ref{thm2proof}. \begin{thm} Let $f$, $x_0$, and $\alpha$ be as above.
 Assume that \eqref{mainassump} holds for some $r>0$, and let $\alpha := \alpha(x_0,r)$.
 Then there is a unique solution of the gradient flow equation

 on $[0,\infty)$ with $\phi(0)=x_0$, and this flow stays in $B(x_0,r)$ for all time, and converges to some $x^*\in B(x_0,r)$ where $f(x^*)=0$.
 Moreover, for each $t\ge 0$, we have